-Exemptions will be made for baby food provided that an infant is travelling with you.
-Exemptions can also be made for special dietary items and medications (accompanied with an original letter from certified medical practitioners).
-These items will be subjected to additional checks at the security screening point.
-Do check-in 2 to 3 hours before your flight (subject to airline requirements).
+Exemptions can be made for baby food provided that an infant is travelling with you.
+Exemptions can also be made for special dietary items and medication accompanied with an original letter from certified medical practitioners.
+These items may be subjected to additional checks at the security screening point.

 1. Drinks (E.g. water or juices)

 2. Soups and sauces

 3. Perfumes and deodorants (liquid or liquid-solid mixture)